- Reference Number: HEY-941/2018

 What will happen after my operation?

-You should be awake and able to talk on arrival to the HOB but will probably be quite sleepy.
+You should be awake and able to talk on arrival to the intensive care unit but will probably be quite sleepy.
 You are likely to have hazy memories of this time and some patients experience vivid dreams and hallucinations.
 Some people can find these disturbing, but they are only temporary.
 You will be attached to various tubes and monitors, which allow regular recordings of your observations.
 This can seem a little frightening but it may help you to know what they are all for, this will allow you to be prepared.
 They may include:

 - An oxygen mask that fits over your nose and mouth, and ensures you receive sufficient oxygen to help you recover from the anaesthetic.